Oracle-based Uniform Sampling from Convex Bodies: Introduction

 \section{Introduction}

 Sampling points from convex bodies in high dimension is a classical and central problem in computational geometry, probability, statistics, and optimization.
 Given a convex body $K\subseteq \R^d$, one likes to generate samples according to some distributions defined on $K$.
 Past and recent works in the area of constrained sampling in high dimension include \cite{lovasz1990mixing,cousins2018gaussian,kannan1997random,bubeck2018sampling,brosse2017sampling,kannan2009random,kook2024gaussian,girolami2011riemann,lee2018convergence,kook2023condition,gatmiry2023sampling,zhang2020wasserstein,jiang2021mirror,ahn2021efficient,li2022mirror,srinivasan2024fast,lehec2023langevin,gurbuzbalaban2024penalized,gopi2023algorithmic}; and many others.
-In this paper, we will focus on uniform sampling on $K$ which can be viewed as the most fundamental case.
-It is closely related to the problem of efficiently computing the volume of $K$, which is a important problem in computer science for the last few decades (see \cite{cousins2017efficient} and the references therein).
+In this paper, we will focus on the most fundamental case, i.e., uniform sampling on $K$.
+It is closely related to the problem of efficiently computing the volume of $K$, which is an important problem in computer science for the last few decades, see \cite{cousins2017efficient} and references therein.
 Moreover, uniform sampling also has a connection to Bayesian inference.
 If one takes the Gaussian distribution $\mathcal{N}(0,\sigma^2I_d)$, restricts it to $K$ and lets $\sigma$ becomes sufficiently large, then this truncated Gaussian distribution resembles the uniform distribution on $K$.
 At the same time, truncated Gaussian distribution has been used extensively in Bayesian statistical models with probit regression and censored data, see \cite{Held2006,albert1993bayesian,chib1992bayes,imai2005bayesian,tobin1958estimation}.
-Due to its importance, many works have been devoted to develop algorithms for this problem.
+Due to its importance, many works have been devoted to developing algorithms for this problem.
 The seminal work by \cite{dyer1991random} proposes the first algorithm to approximate the volume of any convex $K$ in polynomial time and also introduces the celebrated Ball walk to generate samples uniformly on $K$.
-Assuming a \textbf{membership oracle}, an iteration of the Ball walk works as follows: \begin{itemize} \item pick a uniform random point $y$ from the ball of radius $\delta$ centered at the current point $x$; \item if $y$ is in $K$, go to $y$; otherwise stay at the current point $x$. \end{itemize} Other algorithms that can be used for uniform sampling from convex $K$ are the Hit-and-Run walk in \cite{smith1984efficient,lovasz1993random,lovasz1999hit}, the coordinate Hit-and-Run walk \cite{turchin1971computation,diaconis2010gibbs,diaconis2012gibbs}, the Dikin walk in \cite{kannan2009random}, the Geodesic walk in \cite{lee2017geodesic}, and diffusion-based samplers in \cite{bubeck2018sampling,brosse2017sampling,gurbuzbalaban2024penalized,chalkis2023truncated}, among others.
-More details on these algorithms are provided in Appendix~\ref{appendix:uniformsampling}.